 • income stability,

-Expatriate or foreign buyers can absolutely purchase property in France.
+Expatriate or foreign buyers can perfectly well buy in France.

 However: